TimothyChenAllen/gemini-fullstack-mentor/README.md

 **Objective**.
 Create a simple server with its own API, and connect our existing client app to read from our API server.

+## Lesson 6.
+Connect sqlite database to the API Server

+**Objective**.
+Learn to connect a database to the API